mooship/moovite/README.md

 -   Build the app for production: `npm run build`
 -   Lint the app using ESLint: `npm run lint`
 -   Lint the app using ESLint with the `--fix` flag: `npm run lint:fix`
--   Format the app using Prettier: `npm run format`
+-   Format the app using Prettier: `npm run fmt`

+...and more.

 ## Deployment